December 2nd, 2021

 OHNY Stacks is back!!
-Launched from our couches in 2020, this virtual winter series returns and kicks off with one of the most-anticipated books about, and for, New York City.
+Launched from our couches in 2020, this virtual winter series has returned and kicked off with one of the most-anticipated books about, and for, New York City.

 There are few chronicles of New York—or any city for that matter—that illuminate so expertly and comprehensively nearly four centuries of urban change.
 Tracing the New York story back to before the city was even founded, New York: An Illustrated History (Knopf, 2021) provides a visually compelling and authoritative narrative with new chapters expanding on the revised edition published in 2003.
 This landmark book is a must read for anyone curious about New York’s past, present, and future, particularly as we recover from a devastating pandemic amidst social movements protesting long-standing and systemic inequities across the five boroughs.

 Co-authored by Ric Burns and James Sanders, New York: An Illustrated History is the companion book for the eight-part PBS series.
 Originally published in 1999, this new edition tells the story of the city over the last two decades, adding 300 archival images, fifty sidebar essays, and nine guest contributions by celebrated scholars, writers, and critics to the expanded edition of 2003.

 In this conversation with OHNY Board Member Saundra Thomas, co-author James Sanders dove into nearly 400 years of New York City history.

 “A ravishing book . . .
 It can easily fill a winter of reading and browsing.”